Ellen Pompeo cutting back on her 'Grey's Anatomy' episodes - NewsBreak

 Ellen Pompeo cutting back on her 'Grey's Anatomy' episodes

-LOS ANGELES ( — Dr. Meredith Grey will be cutting back her workload on “Grey's Anatomy.”
+LOS ANGELES — (AP) — Dr. Meredith Grey will be cutting back her workload on “Grey's Anatomy.”

 Series star Ellen Pompeo is set to appear in eight episodes of the hospital drama — about a third of the usual per-season number — when the ABC show returns for its 19th season on Oct.
 6.